Fight for the Fallen (2019)

-The 2019 Fight for the Fallen was a professional wrestling charity event produced by All Elite Wrestling (AEW).
-It was the inaugural Fight for the Fallen and took place on Saturday, July 13, 2019, from Daily's Place in Jacksonville, Florida.
+The 2019 Fight for the Fallen was a professional wrestling livestreaming charity event produced by All Elite Wrestling (AEW).
+It was the inaugural Fight for the Fallen and took place on July 13, 2019, from Daily's Place in Jacksonville, Florida.
 The charity event supported victims of gun violence, a reference to the event's title.
 The special event was livestreamed for free on B/R Live in North America and was available through pay-per-view internationally.
 So far, this is the only Fight for the Fallen event to be broadcast on pay-per-view, as beginning in 2020, Fight for the Fallen became a television special of AEW's weekly programs.

 The card comprised nine matches, including two on the Buy In pre-show.
 In the main event, The Young Bucks (Matt Jackson and Nick Jackson) defeated The Brotherhood (Cody and Dustin Rhodes).
 Other prominent matches saw Kenny Omega defeat Cima and Adam Page defeat Kip Sabian.